 Welcome to 6581 preservation site!

-This site was originally designed to cover SID preservation but as my preservation interests has grown rapidly fast for the past 8 years, it was time to take it to another level.
+This site was originally designed to SID preservation but as my preservation interests started to grow rapidly fast since the past 8 years, it was time to take it to another level.
 Preservation is hardly anything new for me.
 This started back in the days 1989 when I started to root myself into the so called "demoscene".
 Yeah at that time I wasn't really in a group, but the small town local group of kids who swapped tapes and floppies.
 I guess it was just "one of the things" computer nerds did.
 Nerdy as I was I started to collect games and was very fascinated by the intros, trainers, logos, and the special "dox" files that were attached to the games.
 That was something just as cool as to play the actual game.
 A typical complete game for me would be a game with an Intro, Loading Picture, Documentation and the actual game with a heavy trainer.
 This made my collections a bit different compared to my friends' collections.
 They were just in for the game and did not care about anything else.
 The time ticked by and at some point I got access to what was known as BBS and had the jolly time to sit in the mediatek at school and expand my needs, so to speak 🙂 This was when my interests took another dimension and I wanted to get to know how to write my own intros and music.
 I got hold of an assembler and well it took me a while until I had coded my very first intro!

 So with this in mind and my connections grew I very soon started to establish myself in the demoscene.